What is Pain?

 Pain is a really complex topic and can leave a lot of us feeling perplexed.
 Being in pain creates an uncomfortable sensation.
 It can also be draining and have a huge impact on our lives.
 In this post I touch on the basics of what it is and how we can understand it better.
-As a physiotherapist, I deal with pain on a daily basis.
-Therefore I have done a lot of reading and listening to others to build up my knowledge in this areas.
-I am now sharing some of this with you.

 The Role of Pain